Shawn-Xu/PPIP/docs/index.md

 ***

-## 3 Minimum system requirements to run PIPP natively in Linux, Windows or Mac:
+## 3 Minimum system requirements to run PPIP natively in Linux, Windows or Mac:

 - RAM: 10 GB (more is better)
 - Processor: 1+ CPU (more is better)
 - Hard Disk space: 20+ GB
 - Internet connectivity: Faster is better when installing.

 Also, you must enable Intel VT-x and AMD-V in your BIOS.
-Many people will already have Intel VT-x and AMD-V enabled though, so try to install **PIPP** first before worrying about this requirement.
+Many people will already have Intel VT-x and AMD-V enabled though, so try to install **PPIP** first before worrying about this requirement.
 If necessary though, see the following for detailed instructions:

 [How to Enable Intel VT-x in Your Computer’s BIOS or UEFI Firmware](http://www.howtogeek.com/213795/how-to-enable-intel-vt-x-in-your-computers-bios-or-uefi-firmware/)